mmerickel/subparse/README.rst

 Commands can be defined lazily and picked up later.
 This removes ordering restrictions between the commands and the cli object.

+A module containing commands can be defined irrespective of the actual ``CLI`` instance:

 ::

     # myapp/info.py